Open Health Networks (OHN) is a system that allows individuals to

 As the 2013 spring/summer fellow, I

-led a team of students at Parsons during the spring semester, and
+led a team of graduate students at Parsons during the spring semester, and

 spent the summer in Guatemala working directly with CEGSS on user testing and final developments for the platform.